FireEmblemUniverse/SkillSystem_FE8/EngineHacks/SkillSystem/Internals/NewSkillTester/Doc.md

 Bit 0x2:
     If set, reverse the outcome of the previous check (Mainly for checking enemies)

+Bit 0x4:
+    If set, the faction check is ignored and all units pass the faction test
 ```

 Returns true if a match is found or skillID is 0.